developersu/ns-usbloader/README.md

 Also here you can:
 * Set 'Auto-check for updates' for checking for updates when application starts, or click button to verify if new version released immediately.
-* Set 'Show only *.nsp in GoldLeaf' to filter all files displayed at HOME:/ drive.
+* Set 'Show only *.nsp in Goldleaf' to filter all files displayed at HOME:/ drive.
 So only NSP files will appear.

 ##### 'Dialog with three dots' tab.